-We're hoping a new world of flexibility (as in screens that can bend) will unlock new form factors, but this is definitely the age of the rectangle when it comes to phones.
+We're hoping a new world of flexibility (as in screens that can bend) will unlock new form factors, but while Samsung and LG are experimenting with curves this is definitely the age of the rectangle when it comes to phones.

-If you want something bigger, but not as big as a tablet, then you can find some giant phones pushing beyond 5-inch to go all the way up to 7-inch screens, where tablets officially start.
+If you want something bigger, but not as big as a tablet, then you can find some giant phones pushing beyond 5 inches to go all the way up to 7-inch screens, where tablets officially start.